kangarooaifr/kangaroo-factory/README.md

-# kangaroo-factory
-The Kangaroo.AI Factory repository

-This repository contains things I want to reuse and make available online.
+This repository contains things I want to reuse in the future kwidget R package.

-CSS Theme for Notebooks
+- CSS Theme
-- Kaggle
+- widget functions to return html